Zero-Tang/NoirVisor/README.md

 In that Zydis is included as a submodule, and because Zydis itself has a submodule, you must clone this repository recursively.

 ## Python script
 Since January 2024, NoirVisor can be built using Python script.
 The minimum version required for building NoirVisor is 3.9 by virtue of the typing syntax.
-In other words, Windows 7 is not supported.
+In other words, building NoirVisor through Python script in Windows 7 is not supported.
 There is no `pip` package requirements for compilation. \
 First of all, in the root directory of this repository, execute the following command to compile the third-party libraries:
 ```
 make /target disassembler /j